Applying for a loan online vs. in person: Which is better?

 Key takeaways

-- In-person applications require meeting with a loan officer at a bank or credit union and the process can take longer.
+- In-person applications require meeting with a loan officer at a bank or credit union, which means the application process can take longer.

 Online vs. in-person loans